RETURN TO HOME PAGE

 3. Matter is what individuates.
 Things having the same nature are made unique individuals through having different matter.
 We're all the same species, but we've got different flesh and bones.

-B. Underlying all is prime matter (like Plato's receptable).
+B. Underlying all is prime matter (a little like Plato's receptable).

-1. No qualities...quality is a function of form...it underlies all form.
+1. No qualities...quality is a function of form...prime matter underlies all form.

 2. pure potentiality (to be informed this way or that).